-Research staff attending clinical areas within Royal Brompton and Harefield sites will adhere to current guidelines regarding staff temperature checks on entering clinical areas and wearing of personal protective equipment (PPE) as appropriate to the area they are visiting.
-Research staff will wear surgical face masks as a minimum within clinical areas, and apron, gloves and visor in addition if undertaking any contact procedure with a patient (e.g. ECG, blood sampling) who have been assessed as medium risk or where there is risk of splashing/spraying of body fluids.
+Research staff attending clinical areas within Royal Brompton and Harefield sites will adhere to current guidelines wearing of personal protective equipment (PPE) as appropriate to the area they are visiting.
+Research staff will wear surgical face masks as a minimum within clinical areas, and apron, gloves and visor in addition if undertaking any procedure with a patient who has been assessed as medium risk or where there is risk of splashing/spraying of body fluids with a low risk patient.
 If research staff are involved in any aerosol generating procedure (AGP), or working in a high risk area such as ICU, then appropriate PPE should be worn according to current Trust guidance.
 PPE guidance for staff is updated regularly and can be found on the Trust intranet (see section 5) together with a list of procedures that are classified as aerosol generating.
 Staff will adhere to relevant RB&HFT infection control and prevention policies.